| Newsletter

 the United States government insisted that there was no link between

+their illnesses and their exposure to Agent Orange.
 By the early 1980's, the denials of the US Government, the Veterans

 Administration, the US military and the chemical companies regarding